iThorgrim/lua-paragon-anniversary/README.md

 ### ⚡ **Ready to add endless progression?**

-*This system is designed for AzerothCore private servers using ALE*
+*Stable serverside system ready for production use on AzerothCore with ALE*

 </div>